 The Tigers' final impression from their Big 12 days is certainly a good one.

 Missouri (8-5) ended the season on a four-game winning streak for the first time since 1965.
-The Tigers will join the SEC next fall and showed one reason they should be a factor immediately in Franklin, ...
+The Tigers will join the SEC next fall and showed one reason they should be a factor immediately in Franklin, the 6-foot-2, 225-pound sophomore who generally did ...